 Finally!
 After nearly 40 blogs, rock’n’roll has arrived.
 Although not the first song of the genre (nobody really knows if such a song actually exists, although Rocket 88 by Jackie Brenston and His Delta Cats is often credited as such), and not the best either, Rock Around the Clock is understandably credited as the tune that brought it to a wider audience, and influenced millions, including many youngsters who were taking note and went on to become star musicians themselves.
 Rock’n’roll was about feeling rather than form, about stripping away such soppy, sappy lyrics over flowery, string-packed instruments.
 There’s no wonder it helped bring about the dawn of the teenager.
 Why should young adults grow from children to instant adulthood?
 Why not have some fun first, before life gets too dull and dreary?
-Bill may have been way too old to be a teenager, but it didn’t matter.
+Haley may have been way too old to be a teenager, but it didn’t matter.
 Rock Around the Clock represented the new young energy that would help sweep the country out of the post-war doldrums.
-It’s just a shame it had taken so long to get there.

 Written by: Max C Freedman & Jimmy De Knight